Online provider ticketing service

 Masterpieces of painting and sculpture

 The Louvre is famous for the famous portrait of the Mona Lisa by Leonardo da Vinci.
 But this is not the only masterpiece that the palace holds.
-With your ticket to the Louvre, you can discover the Venus de Milo, Theodore Géricault’s Raft of the Medusa, Eugène Delacroix’s Freedom Leading the People, and the Code of Hammurabi, the first legal text and historical treasure from Mesopotamia.
+With your Louvre Museum Ticket, you can discover the Venus de Milo, Theodore Géricault’s Raft of the Medusa, Eugène Delacroix’s Freedom Leading the People, and the Code of Hammurabi, the first legal text and historical treasure from Mesopotamia.

 A dive into antiquity